-With two lectures in each module per week and a tutorial once a fortnight, you will have approximately 12 contact hours a week whilst studying with us.
+Teaching is delivered in two main styles: lectures and small group tutorials.
+With two lectures in each module per week and a tutorial once a fortnight, you will have approximately 12 contact hours each week.

 We use web-based and electronic course materials to supplement traditional teaching methods and support student learning.
 There is easy access to computers both in the Law School itself and in the David Wilson Library next to the School.
 You will be able to access information about your courses and tutorials electronically.